lupyuen/pinephone-emulator/README.md

 TODO: What is FSR 5?

 TODO: Should we skip the MMU Update to SCTLR_EL1?
+Since we don't use MMU?

 # Debug the Unicorn Emulator